18 books with the most unusual narrators

 Narrator: A 5-year-old boy

-You may remember the small film of the same name.
-Didn’t make much of a splash — Oh, wait, it was nominated for four Oscars.
-The novel is told through the eyes of a 5-year-old boy who is trapped with his mother in a small room, and knows nothing of the outside world.
+You may remember the independent film of the same name.
+Didn't make much of a splash — Oh, wait, it was nominated for four Oscars and won one for Best Actress.
+The novel is told through the eyes of a 5-year-old boy who is trapped with his mother in a small room, knowing nothing of the outside world.

 My Name Is Red, Orham Pamuk